 Use only synthetic human growth hormone, rather than growth hormone derived from the pituitary glands of cadavers

 Do not accept blood donations or corneas or other tissues for transplantation from people who have been or may have been exposed to CJD or vCJD

 Public health officials do the following to prevent the spread of vCJD acquired by eating contaminated beef:

-The U.S. Department of Agriculture (USDA) currently checks 2,000 to 5,000 cattle each month for bovine spongiform encephalopathy.
+The U.S. Department of Agriculture (USDA) currently checks a sample of cattle each month for bovine spongiform encephalopathy.